FAQ | Lingo | Price-Based Selections

 Mid-Priced to High-End: Noise-Cancelling Headphones $150+

-The Bose QuietComfort 35 II headphones are noise-cancelling and wireless — a big plus, since there are no cables to get you tangled up during your silent travel bliss.
+The Bose QuietComfort 35 II headphones are also noise-cancelling and wireless — a big plus, since there are no cables to get you tangled up during your silent travel bliss.
 QC35 II headphones also include an in-line remote and microphone, so you can take phone calls.
-These are some of the best noise-cancelling headphones you can buy.

 Right on par with Bose noise-cancelling headphones are Audio-Technica’s ATH-MSR7NC headphones.
 While less expensive Audio-Technica noise-cancelling cans require an AAA battery, the MSR7NC pair has an internal rechargeable battery that will last you 30 hours.
 We love the original ATH-MSR7 model without the noise-cancelling circuitry — they look and feel luxurious and sound great, yet they’re not exorbitantly priced compared to other audiophile headphones.
 So it stands to reason that the noise-cancelling version (which adds an “NC” to the end of the product name) is a winner as well.
 These come highly recommended if you don’t think you’ll be using the noise-cancelling circuitry at all times, and simply want a great pair of all-around headphones.